|Nutrition Facts (per serving)|

 Popular at tailgate and Super Bowl parties, beer brats are good year-round.
 It is hard to believe you only need four simple ingredients to make this quick and tasty dish.
 Once you realize how easy it is, you won't buy your beer brats at the meat counter again.

-There really is no secret to beer brats, you're simply going to finish cooking the sausage in beer reduction.
-If your family really loves onions, use two instead of one.
+There is no secret to beer brats, you're simply going to finish cooking the sausage in beer reduction.
+If your family loves onions, use two instead of one.
 It's nearly impossible to have too many onion slices for bratwurst.

 In a large Dutch oven, heat 1 teaspoon of olive oil or butter.

-- Brown the bratwurst until they're a deep golden brown.
+Brown the bratwurst until they're a deep golden brown.
 Do not puncture the sausages or they will become dry.
 Remove to a platter.

-- To the drippings, add the remaining teaspoon of olive oil or butter and the sweet onion rings.
+To the drippings, add the remaining teaspoon of olive oil or butter and the sweet onion rings.
 Toss the onions to coat them with the oil.

-Cook over medium heat, turning midway through until the beer has cooked down to a syrup (about 12 to 15 minutes).
+Cook over medium heat, turning midway through until the beer has cooked down to a syrup—about 12 to 15 minutes.

-Bratwurst may be served on buns with the onions or as an entree.
+Bratwurst may be served on buns with the onions or as an entrée.

 - Prepare the brats ahead of time, then heat them back up on the grill later to give them that signature grill mark.